adamzwickey/todos-docs/docs/todos-workshop/README.md

 * Manually configure (master branch) todos-edge,todos-api,todos-webui and cf push
 * Confirm the app is functioning, users should now have a UI similar to [this](#todos-webui).
 * Slap a high-five or something as you've manually completed pushing the app
 * Extra mile stuff - use [Todo(s) Shell](#todos-shell) to automate the deployment of the same three apps as one functioning "Todo app" on PCF.
 The shell will use your PCF creds and push configured apps to PCF.
-Each deploy results in 3 apps running (todos-edge,todos-api,todos-webui) each with a user provided "tag" which will prefix the apps in PCF.
+Each deploy results in 3 apps running (todos-edge,todos-api,todos-webui) each with a user provided "tag" which will prefix the running app instances.